staticparsley/take_home_backend/API.md

 <pre><code>POST /api/createVideo
 </code></pre>

-this request expects a JSON body with 3 fields
+this request expects a JSON body with 3 fields:

-	*"videoName" is a string ( name of video )
+	`videoName` is a string ( name of video ).

-	*"brand" is a string ( name of brand )
+	`brand` is a string ( name of brand ).

-	*optional:
+optional:

-		**date: is a Date in ISO format ( when the video was published).
+		`date`: is a Date in ISO format ( when the video was published).
+Will default to the currrent time if not provided.

 EXAMPLE:
 <pre><code>{
   "videoName": "Cute Puppies",
 "brand" : "Awwnimals"
 }</code></pre>

 # track a video view